Phalcode/gamevault-docs/docs/server-docs/setup.md

   - Optionally set your RAWG API Key.
    - additional variables are available for RAWG.

+Leave the Logs and Images storage options as PVC.

+Games storage option can be safely set hostpath if not using using any shares or switch to NFS otherwise.
+- Add yuor games/zips here.

 ## Method 4: Portrainer One Click App

 :::note Not yet available